 Tällberg Global Leaders are nominated through an open, online process.
 Anyone from any country from any discipline is eligible: politicians, statesmen, scientists, educators, social entrepreneurs, educators, environmentalists, artists, religious and military figures, and others—literally anyone who meets the broad (and deliberately vague) criteria suggested above.

-The nomination process for 2016 will be open this spring, after which an international jury reviews the nominations and selects the people who, in their judgment, best exemplify the types of leaders needed today.
+The nomination process for 2017 opened on April 1, after which an international jury reviews the nominations and selects the people who, in their judgment, best exemplify the types of leaders needed today.